 - Pay the incorporation fee to the professional agency;

 - Choose a name for your new company;

 - The agency will check the name availability in Singapore;

-- Provide your passport copy, official copy of your residential address proof (for example, utilities bill) and filled up a questionnaire form with standard questions such as your address, passport number and name of directors and shareholders (if you plan to open the company alone, you can be sole director and shareholder);
+- Provide your passport copy, an official copy of your residential address proof (for example, a utility bill), and filled up a questionnaire form with standard questions such as your address, passport number, and name of directors and shareholders (if you plan to open the company alone, you can be the sole director and shareholder);

-- For simple company structure, which unless you have special requirements, the above mentioned required documents shall be suffice for your agency to prepare the necessary company incorporation paperwork and send to you via email for signature.
+- For a simple company structure, unless you have special requirements, the above mentioned documents will be sufficient for your agency to prepare the necessary company incorporation paperwork,which will be sent to you via email for signature.

 - The timeline for the whole process of incorporation (from collecting documents until online incorporation) should be approximately 5 working days.

 The total cost of registering and maintaining a company in Singapore

 First of all, you should choose a Singapore company formation package:

 Local Entrepreneur: This package is suitable for entrepreneurs who wish to set up a Singapore company and have their own local Singapore Director.

 Foreign Entrepreneur Without Relocation: This package is suitable for foreign entrepreneurs who wish to set up a Singapore offshore company but don’t plan to relocate to Singapore.

 Foreign Entrepreneur With Employment Pass: This package is suitable for foreign entrepreneurs or professionals who wish to form a Singapore company and relocate to Singapore to run their company operations.
 You must have a degree and/or relevant working experience to set up a business and apply for the employment pass.